- How to Apply

 Labor Certification – Some temporary worker visa categories require your prospective employer to obtain a labor certification or other approval from the Department of Labor on your behalf before filing the Petition for a Nonimmigrant Worker, Form I-129, with USCIS.
 Your prospective employer should review the Instructions for Form I-129 on the USCIS website to determine whether labor certification is required for you.

 Petition Approval – Some temporary worker categories are limited in total number of petitions which can be approved on a yearly basis.
-Before you can apply for a temporary worker visa at the U.S. Embassy in Belarus, a Petition for a Nonimmigrant Worker, Form I-129, must be filed on your behalf by a prospective employer and be approved by USCIS.
+Before you can apply for a temporary worker visa at the U.S. Embassy in Podgorica, a Petition for a Nonimmigrant Worker, Form I-129, must be filed on your behalf by a prospective employer and be approved by USCIS.
 For more information about the petition process, eligibility requirements by visa category, and numerical limits, if applicable, see Working in the U.S. and Temporary (Nonimmigrant) Workers on the USCIS website.
 Once the petition is approved, USCIS will send your prospective employer a Notice of Action, Form I-797.

 The U.S. Embassy in Podgorica accepts applications from Montenegrin citizens, as well as third country nationals (TCNs) living or working in Montenegro, for all non-immigrant visa classes.
 As of May 1, 2019, the Embassy will process applications from TCNs who do not live or work in Montenegro on Mondays only.
 Please see below for instructions on how to apply for a visa.